DaniyaYelemessova/pig-latin/README.md

 Code: pigLatin("a");
 Expected Output: "away"

+Test: "It will add 'way' to the end of words that begin with a vowel."
+Code: pigLatin("a");
+Expected Output: "AwAy"

 Test: "It will move all of the first consecutive consonants to the end and add "ay", For words beginning with one or more consonants."
 Code: pigLatin("code");
 Expected Output: "odecay"